This course is open for applications.

 Field trips are an important part of this course and you can take advantage of three residential trips.

-In Year 1 you will spend a week studying river ecology, coastal management, woodland ecology and landscape evolution in Dartmoor.
+In Year one, you will spend a week studying river ecology, coastal management, woodland ecology and landscape evolution on Dartmoor.

-In Year 2 you will develop your ability to think analytically and deliver effective presentations during a week researching the physical geography of the Brittany coastline.
+In Year two, you will develop your ability to think analytically and deliver effective presentations during a week researching the physical geography of the Brittany coastline.

-In Year 3 there is the opportunity to spend two weeks on an advanced geographic expedition to an exotic location (recent destinations include Iceland, China and Kenya).
+In Year three, you will have the opportunity to spend two weeks on an advanced geographic expedition to an exotic location (recent destinations include Iceland, China and Kenya).